edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

   $ edgedb ui

-Open your "edgedb" database and switch to the Data Explorer tab.
+Open your "main" branch and switch to the Data Explorer tab.
 You should see that the database has been updated with the embeddings and other relevant data.